itslach/dms1_2blog/posts/assignment-3-portfolio-post.md

 </style>

 <p class="custom-font">
 For every image in my inspiration, I had originally wanted to add text beneath each image, describing the game's; name, developer and year of release.
+I also the same low opacity overlay to each image, the purpose of this was to as best as I could keep the images all looking similar, as they all used very different colours etc.

+## **ABOUT_ME**